delisimedia/Scriptoria/README.md

 Secondarily it is also a versatile tool for reading and marking up any long-form document like books and articles.
 It features a streamlined import process for EPUB files and will automatically attempt to format any text you copy from the internet.
 Text is formatted via a simple syntax system that Scriptoria recognizes, with the ability for the user to manually format the text if automation techniques fail for a particular document.

-In addition to its video-production-tailored feature set, Scriptoria has also been designed so that the reader can utilize it as an academic aide to reading.
+In addition to its video-production-tailored feature set, Scriptoria has also been designed so that the reader can utilize it as a scholarly aide to the text.
 The theme-based highlighting, tagging, and note-taking systems make for a robust interactive e-reader.
 Additionally, the Gemini API integration allows you to ask questions to Gemini about any selected text instantly without leaving the program.

 Currently Scriptoria is Windows only, and does not have mobile support.